teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         indices : [ + IndexId ],
         ; A list of keys to delete from SNIPs to build this index group. omit_from_snips : [ *(int/tstr) ],

+        ; A number of "gaps" to place in the Merkle tree after the SNIPs ; in this group.
+This can be used together with signature-depth ; to give different index-groups independent signatures.
+        ? n_padding_entries : uint,

         ; A detailed description of how to build the index.
         + IndexId => IndexSpec,